-- 103.02 Retail Sale of Pre-packaged Fresh Fish, Meat, Poultry or other Potentially Hazardous Foods, excluding Seafood by Transient Vendors. - 1.
-A mobile retail food establishment license must be obtained for each transient vendor.
-The license must be maintained with the vendor. - 2.
+- 103.02 Retail Sale of Pre-packaged Fresh Fish, Meat, Poultry or other Potentially Hazardous Foods, excluding Seafood from Mobile Vehicles by Transient Vendors. - 1.
+A retail food store license must be obtained for each vehicle in operation prior to putting each vehicle into service.
+The license shall be conspicuously displayed on the vehicle during sales.
+The vendor shall present the vehicle to the Department for inspection prior to the licensing process and once every six months thereafter, for as long as it remains in service.
+Mobile vehicles and the food storage facility where products are stored may be randomly inspected anytime, during normal business hours, by Department personnel.

+- 2. Any potentially hazardous food that is offered for sale from a mobile vehicle must be from a refrigerated vehicle and have a workable continuous mechanical refrigeration system or cold plate system approved by the department as the refrigeration source.
+Products shall remain in the vehicle until sold.
 Product temperature of 41° Fahrenheit or less must be maintained at all times. - 3.
-All food shall be protected from contamination from dust, dirt, foreign or injurious contamination and from cross-contamination by other type food products. - 4.
+Floors and walls of the vehicle shall be made of material having a smooth surface and cleaned and maintained in a sanitary condition with the use of a cleaning product recognized by the food industry and used in accordance with the manufacturer's labeling instructions. - 4.
+All food shall be protected from contamination from dust, dirt, foreign or injurious contamination and from cross-contamination by other type food products. - 5.
+The name, address and telephone number of the vendor shall be conspicuously displayed on the vehicle during sales. - 6.
 Advertisements must be completely in accordance with the labeling of the containers.
 The price per pound of random weight products must be included in the advertisement.
 Standard weight packages may show a total price only in the advertisement.
-All products offered for sale shall be labeled in accordance with Chapter 3, Section 3-6 as defined by the U. S. Department of Health and Human Services in the current Food Code unless otherwise noted in subsequent regulations. - 5.
+All products offered for sale shall be labeled in accordance with Chapter 3, Section 3-6 as defined by the U. S. Department of Health and Human Services in the current Food Code unless otherwise noted in subsequent regulations. - 7.
+Sample boxes shall not be displayed out of refrigeration.
+Products sold to customers at locations other than the vehicle must be picked up by the Customer from the vehicle. - 8.
 In addition to the above, applicable parts of the Mississippi Department of Agriculture and Commerce laws, rules and regulations covering foods would also apply.

-(Amended August 2002; Temporary amendment July 2006; Amended June 10, 2009; March 14, 2011; Amended February 16, 2019.)
+(Amended August 2002.Temporary amendment July 2006.Amended June 10, 2009; March 14, 2011.)